sanity-io/assist/plugin/README.md

 We recommend excluding any and all types which rarely would benefit from automated workflows.
 A quick win is typically to exclude array types.
 It can be a good idea to exclude most non-block types from Portable Text arrays.
 This will ensure that the Sanity Assist outputs mostly formatted text.

+It is also possible to exclude fields/types when creating an instruction.
+See [Field and type filters](#field-and-type-filters) for more.

 ## Included document types

 This plugin adds an `AI Context` document type.